Feed your newborn as much baby formula on demand, but don’t force them to finish a bottle he’s no longer interested in.

 Although your baby may have been having milk-based foods such as yoghurt as part of their weaning diet from 6 months of age, from a year old cow’s milk is fine to use.
 Full-fat milk (4% fat) is recommended initially.
 If you are choosing a plant milk as part of a toddler diet, do not give rice milk.
 Rice milk has a natural level of arsenic which children under 5-years old cannot tolerate.

-Wash your hands with soap before preparing baby’s bottle.
+Wash your hands with soap before preparing your baby’s bottle.

 Always keep prepared baby formula in the fridge until you need it.
 Read the instructions on the formula container to see how long it may be stored.
-Generally, a prepared bottle of powdered infant formula should be used within two hours, and must be used within 24 hours, and a prepared bottle of liquid concentrate or ready-to-use formula within 48 hours.
+Generally, a prepared bottle of powdered infant formula should be used within two hours, and must be used within 24 hours, and a prepared bottle ready-to-use formula within 48 hours.

-The difference between baby formulas is small, so no matter which one you choose, there’s a good chance it’s the right one for your little one.
-When in doubt, always talk to your doctor or health visitor.
+The difference between baby formulas is small.
+If in doubt talk to your health visitor.
 They’re very used to questions from worried new mums and dads, and they are there to help.